Image above: A community-run gallery and goods exchange space in a revived machiya, Jodoji Neighbourhood, Kyōto, 2024, Jan Eckert

 Post-Efficiency Transformation

 Kyōto’s machiya demonstrate how adaptable urban structures can transcend efficiency-driven planning.
 These wooden buildings integrate housing, commerce, craft production and social gathering in fluid configurations that change over generations.
-Their traditional mixed-use design, with front shops (mise-no-ma), living spaces (ima) and workshops, creates temporal patterns that naturally blend work, home life and community interaction.
+Their traditional mixed-use design, with front shops, living spaces and workshops, creates temporal patterns that naturally blend work, home life and community interaction – embodying the manifesto’s principles of being rooted in place while remaining stable yet permeable.

 Intergenerational Dynamics